 Somehow I stumbled on a flawless recipe for broccoli quiche.
 Each bite of this quiche was tender and silky, studded with broccoli.
-Fresh garlic, cayenne and nutmeg add some bold flavor to the richness of the egg custard.
-The aged cheddar sprinkled over the top creates a deep golden crust and makes for a stunning presentation.
+Fresh garlic, cayenne and nutmeg add some bold flavor to the richness of the egg custard, and a sprinkling of aged cheddar over the top creates a deep golden crust.

 Alongside, I made Martha Stewart’s elegant and delicious hashbrown cakes.
 If you’re a fan of PEZZO, you know about my affinity for individualized recipes.
 Many common recipes can be transformed, simply by baking them in a muffin tin, instead of a baking pan or casserole dish.
 I used this technique to make stuffing balls for our Thanksgiving dinner party, and everyone got their own coveted crispy crust.
 This innovative recipe caramelizes a slice of red onion at the bottom of the tin as the hashbrowns bake.
 The result is basically a savory upside-down cake with a sweet and sticky onion topping.